 - Three letters of reference verifying accomplishments in the professional dance arena and readiness for graduate study in dance

-- Neither a foreign language nor the Graduate Record Examination is required.
+- Neither a foreign language nor the GRE is required.

-- Application deadline is October 15.
-September 15 deadline for foreign applicants.
+- Application deadline October 15; September 15 for foreign applicants.

 - Online application procedures available at www.grad.washington.edu/admissions/

-During the full two-year program, a student is expected to enroll full-time (minimum10 credits/quarter, including 9 credits during summer quarter).
-A student must complete at least 72 credits in order to earn the degree, 40 of which are in required courses.
+During the full two-year program, students enroll full-time (minimum10 credits/quarter, including 9 credits during summer quarter).
+Of the 72 credits, 40 are in required courses.

-- Coursework or Competency: Students must have taken the following courses as an undergraduate, or have mastered their content through practical experience, or complete them during their two years in the program: DANCE 493 (5), DANCE 544 (5), DANCE 545 (5), DANCE 590 (5).
+- Coursework or Competency: Students must have taken the following courses as an undergraduate, or have mastered their content through practical experience, or complete them during the program: DANCE 493, DANCE 544, DANCE 545, DANCE 590.

 All graduate students receive tuition waivers and teaching assistant stipends.